What is Radioactivity?

-Electron Emission – The process of ejection or emission of electron from the nucleus is known as electron emission.
-After the emission, the charge of nucleus increases by one.
+The process of ejection or emission of electron from the nucleus is known as electron emission.
+After the emission, the charge of the nucleus increases by one.

-Electron Capture – Electron capture is the phenomena where the nuclei decays by capturing one of the electrons that surround the nucleus.
-This leads to the decrease of one in charge of the nucleus.
+Electron capture is the phenomenon where the nuclei decay by capturing one of the electrons that surround the nucleus.
+This leads to a decrease of one in charge of the nucleus.

-Positron Emission – It is a third form of beta decay.
-A positron is a antimatter equivalent of an electron & has the same mass as of an electron, but bares the opposite charge of an electron.
+It is the third form of beta decay.
+A positron is an antimatter equivalent of an electron & has the same mass as of an electron, but bares the opposite charge of an electron.
 Positron decay produces a daughter nuclide with one less positive charge on the nucleus than the parent.